Skip to content

 Google Play Game Services Integration

 The Beamable SDK contains a wrapper for GPGS behavior on Android (iOS is not supported).
 The provided class is called SignInWithGPG, which can be initialized after following steps from Google documentation.
 It does contain two Actions that developer can subscribe to: OnLoginResult and OnRequestServerSideAccessResult.
-In order to perform login as third party to Beamable both of them must return successfully—first returns info about local login, second one about getting server side access token that is required for Beamable backend.
+In order to perform login as third party to Beamable both of them must return successfully.
+The first returns info about local login, and the second about getting the server side access token that is required for the Beamable backend.

 1